stormdotcom/interview-questions-answers/CS.md

-Below is a focused study plan in Markdown format designed to cover core C# and .NET concepts in the few hours you have before your interview.
-This plan emphasizes high-level topics and hands-on exercises so you can build confidence quickly.
+Below is a focused study plan in Markdown format designed to cover core C# and .NET

----

 # C# & .NET Quick Study Plan